Amenhotep (20th dynasty High Priest of Amun): The "Transgression against the High Priest"

 It is not known who exactly ended "the transgression".
 It seems certain, however, that Pinehasy fled south and managed to maintain a powerbase in Nubia at least until year 10 of the Renaissance, when he is mentioned in a letter by the High Priest of Amun Piankh.

 It is not known for certain whether the High Priest, Amenhotep, survived Pinehasy's violent action.
 However, Wente published a heavily damaged inscription from Karnak in which a High Priest (name lost, but almost certainly Amenhotep) looks back at a period when he was ousted from office.
 The text is highly suggestive of Amenhotep having been restored to his former position after an appeal to the king.

 If Amenhotep was succeeded by Herihor, Amenhotep's pontificate must have been over by year 5 of the Renaissance at the very latest, since, on that model, this is the year in which the priest Wenamun set out on his journey to Byblos.
 Because the Story of Wenamun mentions Herihor as High Priest, by that time Amenhotep must already have been dead.
 However, it is not certain whether the anonymous "year 5" of the Story of Wenamun actually belongs to the Renaissance.

 Piankh, the other candidate for the succession, is first securely attested in year 7 of the Wehem Mesut.
-If the career of Herihor fell before that of Piankh (which is now disputed by Jansen-Winkeln and a growing number of Egyptologists), this would leave very little time for a career of Amenhotep after the transgression.
+If the career of Herihor fell before that of Piankh (which is now disputed by Jansen-Winkeln and a growing number of Egyptologists), this would leave very little time for Amenhotep's career after the transgression.